FerranAgulloLopez/sim-port/README.md

-# Simulation of the Barcelona port
+# Simulation of the Port of Barcelona

-_This service was created as a result of a university project in The Facultat d'Informàtica de Barcelona._
+_This program was created as a result of a university project in the Facultat d'Informàtica de Barcelona._

 ## Introduction